Uberspace/lab/source/guide_buildbot.rst

 Step 1
 ------
-Prepare the buildbot folders.
+Prepare the BuildBot_ folders.
 We are going to use one folder for all of our masters and another for all the workers:

 ::

- [isabell@stardust ~]$ mkdir bb-master bb-workers
+ [isabell@stardust ~]$ mkdir ~/bb-master ~/bb-workers

 Step 2
 ------